-Even if you see yourself in more than one category it doesn’t mean you're doomed.
+Do you recognize yourself in one or more traits?
+It doesn’t mean you’re doomed.

 It’s only an issue when it’s a repeated problem and becomes your justification for keeping more than can comfortably fit in your space.

-Pick one of these areas that are causing you to have a disorganized office.
-Commit to working on change for one month.
+Pick one area that causes you to have a disorganized office.
+Ready to work on a solution for one month.

 Comment on this post with your pledge.
-Then track your progress.
 It could lead to the transformation you’ve been waiting for.